Anatoly Shariy: Attitude to homosexuality and Romani

-In early 2000s Anatoly Shariy belonged to the Organizing Committee of the movement "Love Against Homosexuality".
-In that position Shariy described homosexuals as sick people and advocated criminal liability for propaganda of homosexualism.
+In the early 2000s Anatoly Shariy belonged to the Organizing Committee of the movement "Love Against Homosexuality".
+Shariy described homosexuals as sick and advocated criminal liability for homosexual propaganda.

-In a 2010 article "Blue Rust.
-Dictatorship of Sodomites" Shariy expressed an opinion that due to death sentences for same-sex and adultery relationships in Iran after the Islamic revolution the situation with prostitution, pedophilia, and rape in Iran was much better than in Ukraine.”
-In the summer of 2020, journalist Sergei Ivanov posted screenshots of Anatoly Shariy's publications from 2010 in which he showed understanding for the extermination of homosexuals and Roma in gas chambers during the Third Reich.
+In a 2010 article, "Blue Rust.
+Dictatorship of Sodomites" Shariy expressed an opinion that due to death sentences for same-sex and adultery relationships in Iran after the Islamic revolution the situation with prostitution, pedophilia, and rape in Iran was much better than in Ukraine.
+In the summer of 2020, journalist Sergei Ivanov posted screenshots of Anatoly Shariy's publications from 2010 in which he showed understanding for the extermination of homosexuals and Romani in gas chambers during the Third Reich.